Refer to Policy E-2.1 Admission

 - determine admission requirements have been submitted and have been met.

 Completed applications are processed on a first-qualified, first-served basis.
-Applications with incomplete documentation will become inactive and must be resubmitted if the required documentation is not received within 12 months.
+Applications with incomplete documentation will become inactive and must be resubmitted if the required documentation is not received by the application date.

 Acceptance of an application does not guarantee admission to a program or course.
 Seat offers in programs and courses are based on space availability.